microsoft/AzureTRE/docs/tre-admins/auth.md

 # Introduction to Authentication and Authorization

-[Microsoft Entra Workforce ID (AAD)](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) is the backbone of Authentication and Authorization in the Trusted Research Environment.
+[Microsoft Entra ID (AAD)](https://docs.microsoft.com/en-us/azure/active-directory/fundamentals/active-directory-whatis) is the backbone of Authentication and Authorization in the Trusted Research Environment.
 AAD holds the identities of all the TRE/workspace users, including administrators, and connects the identities with applications which define the permissions for each user role.

-It is common that the Azure Administrator is not necessarily the Microsoft Entra Workforce ID Administrator.
+It is common that the Azure Administrator is not necessarily the Microsoft Entra ID Administrator.
 Due to this, this step may have to be carried out by a different individual/team.
 We have automated this into a simple command, but should you wish, you can run these steps manually.

 This page describes the automated Auth setup for TRE.